How much does it cost to put a dog or cat to sleep in the UK?

 A private GP appointment is how most people start going private, usually because they cannot get an NHS slot for weeks.

-A private consultation is your first sit-down with a consultant, and it usually comes before any scan or treatment is even discussed.
+A private consultation is your first sit-down with a consultant, before any scan or treatment gets discussed.

 A private MRI scan is one of the most shopped-for self-pay items in the country, and for good reason.